aleksfadini/na-my-file-docs-alpha/index.md

 ## Repositories and Project Structure

-The My File project is divided into six repositories to ensure a modular and maintainable structure.
-Each repository focuses on a specific aspect of the system and can be developed and deployed independently.
-This separation of concerns allows for better collaboration, flexibility, and scalability.
+My File follows a modern modular architecture, with the project divided into six independent repositories.
+Each repository serves a specific purpose and can be developed, deployed, and used independently, providing flexibility for developers and jurisdictions to adopt the components that best suit their needs.

+While each repository can stand on its own, they work together seamlessly to create the complete My File solution.
+Developers are encouraged to explore the individual repositories and utilize the components that align with their requirements.

-Note: Each repository has its own detailed documentation that covers its specific functionality, setup instructions, and usage guidelines.
+_Note: For this reason, each repository maintains its own comprehensive documentation, detailing its functionality, setup process, and usage instructions._

 ### na-my-file-docs